-Both Chord and Tapestry used gRPC, Google's library for RPC, to facilitate communication between nodes over the network.
+In Tapestry, you used gRPC, Google's library for RPC, to facilitate communication between nodes over the network.
 In this project, we also use gRPC, but this time we're asking you to implement more of the RPC code yourself.

-In particular, we provide you with a Protocol Buffers (Protobuf) file, raft\rpc.proto, which defines what RPC calls Raft can deal with, along with what information should be passed into and returned from those calls.
+In particular, we provide you with a Protocol Buffer (protobuf) file, raft_rpc.proto, which defines what RPC calls Raft can deal with, along with what information should be passed into and returned from those calls.
 We ask you to use this file to generate a Go file that will define all the relevant RPC calls and structs for use in the rest of your Go code.